luxonis/depthai-docs-website/_tutorials/openvino_model_zoo_pretrained_model.md

 # {{ page.title }}

-**UPDATE**: We refactored the command-line structure of DepthAI today (22 April 2020) to be WAY easier... and the below article reflects that.
-So if you've used this tutorial before, you'll be pleasantly surprised with the simplicity of the commands now.

 In this tutorial, you'll learn how to detect faces in realtime, even on a low-powered Raspberry Pi.
 I'll introduce you to the OpenVINO model zoo and running models from this 'zoo'.

 ![model image](/images/tutorials/pretrained_model/previewout2.png)